Rugby in South Africa

 - 3 x fixtures against local South African sides

-- 90 minute training sessions
+- 1 x 90 minute training sessions

 Recognising the varied and valuable role Physical Education plays in the lives of young people, Pavilion encourages players to become responsible, reflective and successful team players.